iamaaditya/neural-paraphrase-generation/README.md

 ```

 ## Detailed Usage
-  -h, --help            show this help message and exit
+  -h, --help            : show this help message and exit

-  --num_units NUM_UNITS

-                        Number of units in a LSTM cell
+  --num_units           : Number of units in a LSTM cell

-  --embed_dim EMBED_DIM

-                        Size of the embedding vector
+  --embed_dim           : Size of the embedding vector

-  --learning_rate LEARNING_RATE

-                        learning rate for the optimizer
+  --learning_rate       : learning rate for the optimizer

-  --optimizer OPTIMIZER

-                        Name of the train source file
+  --optimizer           : Name of the train source file

-  --batch_size BATCH_SIZE

-                        random seed for training sampling
+  --batch_size          : random seed for training sampling

-  --print_every PRINT_EVERY

-                        print records every n iteration
+  --print_every         : print records every n iteration

-  --iterations ITERATIONS

-                        number of iterations to train
+  --iterations          : number of iterations to train

-  --model_dir MODEL_DIR

-                        Directory where to save the model
+  --model_dir           : Directory where to save the model

-  --input_max_length INPUT_MAX_LENGTH

-                        Max length of input sequence to use
+  --input_max_length    : Max length of input sequence to use

-  --output_max_length OUTPUT_MAX_LENGTH

-                        Max length of output sequence to use
+  --output_max_length   : Max length of output sequence to use

-  --use_residual_lstm [USE_RESIDUAL_LSTM]

-                        To use the residual connection with the residual LSTM
+  --use_residual_lstm   : To use the residual connection with the residual LSTM

-  --nouse_residual_lstm

-  --input_filename INPUT_FILENAME
+  --nouse_residual_lstm : To not use residual LSTM (default)

-                        Name of the train source file
+  --input_filename      : Name of the train source file

-  --output_filename OUTPUT_FILENAME

-                        Name of the train target file
+  --output_filename     : Name of the train target file

-  --vocab_filename VOCAB_FILENAME

-                        Name of the vocab file
+  --vocab_filename      : Name of the vocab file

 ## Data